ApryseSDK/pdftron-flutter/API.md

 Name | Type | Description
 --- | ---| ---
-fieldNames | List of string | list of field names for which the flag should be set flag | int | the flag to be set, one of the constants from [`FieldFlags`](./lib/config.dart) flagValue | bool | value to set for flag
+fieldNames | List of String | list of field names for which the flag should be set flag | int | the flag to be set, one of the constants from [`FieldFlags`](./lib/config.dart) flagValue | bool | value to set for flag